-When a student has an acceptable reason for failing to complete a course in time to have the grade properly recorded, the record will be marked "Incomplete" by the faculty member.
+When a student has an acceptable reason for failing to complete a course in time to have the grade properly recorded, the faculty member will mark the record "Incomplete."
 Removal of an incomplete grade may be arranged by applying to the Dean of Graduate Studies for a special form on which the faculty member will turn in the grade.
 Completion of the work should be as soon as possible after the emergency that made the delay necessary but no later than the end of the next semester or summer term.
 A grade of I that is not removed by the deadline becomes an F whether the student remains in school or not but does not apply to students called into military service.